 "Really, it's not double dipping because there's got to be a sheriff and the sheriff's got to get paid no matter who it is," Rice said in March, according to the Times.

 When asked recently about the apparent position change in an interview with Patch, Rice said he had not “committed” earlier to the pension decision.

 Taking Inventory Before Making Changes

-Rice acknowledges a leaner sheriff's office budget would mean a different approach to running the office from the last time he served as sheriff.
+Rice acknowledges a leaner sheriff's office budget would mean

 “I will have to do things smarter and more efficiently,” he said.

 Rice proposes making changes by leading from the bottom up.

 “I don’t believe in micromanaging.
 I would give them the authority, responsibility and the tools to do the job and let them do it,” he said.